nootr/sobchak/README.md

+## Sobchak

 <img src="img/logo.png" align="right" />

 > You mark that frame an eight, you're entering a world of pain.
 A world of
 > pain.

-Sobchak is your friendly neighbourhood OpenStack instance scheduling optimizer, which generates a list of instance migrations to optimally make use of hypervisor resources.
+_Sobchak_ is your friendly neighbourhood OpenStack instance scheduling optimizer, which generates a list of instance migrations to optimally make use of hypervisor resources.